swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 The initializer of the `spawn let` can be thought of as a closure that runs the code contained within it in a separate task, very much like the explicit `group.spawn { <work here/> }` API of task groups.

-Similarily to the `group.spawn()` function, the closure is `@Sendable` and `nonisolated`, meaning that it cannot access non sendable state of the enclosing context.
-For example, it will result in a compile time-error, preventing a potential race condition, for a `spawn let` initializer to attempt mutating a closed over variable:
+Similarly to the `group.spawn()` function, the closure is `@Sendable` and `nonisolated`, meaning that it cannot access non-sendable state of the enclosing context.
+For example, it will result in a compile-time error, preventing a potential race condition, for a `spawn let` initializer to attempt mutating a closed-over variable:

 ```swift
 var localText: [String] = ...